-Keyword research is your first step in optimizing your website for certain keywords.
+Keyword research is aimed at finding the keywords your audience uses when they’re looking for a product or service you offer.
 Without keyword research, you might find yourself lost in your own lingo and battling giants in your industry that can’t be beaten in the search result pages just like that.
 There is a variety of factors you have to take into account when doing keyword research and setting up your keyword strategy.
-In this article, we’ll discuss your mission, your audience, and your competition.
+We’ll discuss your mission, your audience, and your competition.

 What makes your company unique?